-The guide-line method can be used to orientate any fracture/structure that is not visible in the BIPS-image.
-It is also a valuable tool to control that the personnel working with the drill core is observing the same fracture/structure as the personnel delineating the fracture trace in the BIPS-image, especially in intervals rich in fractures.
+The guide-line method can be used to orientate any feature that is not visible in the BIPS-image.
+It is also a valuable tool to control that the personnel working with the drill core is observing the same feature as the personnel delineating the fracture trace in the BIPS-image, especially in intervals rich in fractures.